-The truth is that small business may never put any effort into LinkedIn, and those companies would be missing out on a variety of tools that connect both B2C and B2B audiences.
+The truth is that small businesses may never put any effort into LinkedIn, and those companies would be missing out on a variety of tools that connect both B2C and B2B audiences.
 You also don’t have to pay to become a savvy LinkedIn business user.

-In this guide, we’ll show you some of the ways to optimize your LinkedIn page and start using the tools that have helped many small businesses grow their customer base and hire highly-talented and qualified employees.
+In this guide, we’ll show you some ways to optimize your LinkedIn page and start using the tools that have helped many small businesses grow their customer base and hire highly-talented and qualified employees.

 How to Use LinkedIn for Small Business

 Our step-by-step guide goes over all the essential tools you should be using with LinkedIn and how to optimize your profile, InMail messages, and more.

 1. Optimize Your LinkedIn Company Page

 Every business entity has a company page on LinkedIn.
 It’s the perfect citation for SEO.
 You can include all of your company information, news, events, and updated posts in one place.
 If people search for your brand, your LinkedIn company profile will likely show up on the first page of results.